nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

       Expected: Status of show at specified index is changed to `completed`.
 Edited show details shown in the result display.

 4. Test case: Invalid edit index
-   1. Condition: Range of show must be outside of list size or
+   1. Condition: Range of shows must be outside of list size.
    2. Command: `edit 0` `edit 1` `edit <out_of_bound_integer>` `edit` <br>
       Expected: No show is edited.
 Error details shown in the result display.